By the numbers: A look at the Army's 250th anniversary parade on Trump's birthday

 More than 6,000 soldiers from every Army division are expected to participate in the parade.
 It will also showcase members of the National Guard, the Army Reserve, Special Operations Command, West Point and Reserve Officers' Training Corps (ROTC).

-Beyond troops, the parade will feature an estimated 50 aircraft, 150 vehicles, 34 horses, two mules and one canine, Hagan said earlier this month.
+Beyond troops, the parade will feature 49 aircraft, 128 vehicles, 25 horses, two mules and one dog — not counting the historic aircraft and vehicles also set to appear, according to the Army.
 The canine, a Blue Heeler named Doc Holliday who has frequented military parades and celebrations, comes from the 1st Cavalry Division Horse Cavalry Detachment at Fort Cavazos, Texas.

 According to Peter Mansoor, a professor of American military history at Ohio State University, animals have played an important role throughout various conflicts.
 Dogs have helped sniff out explosive devices.
 Mules have sent ammunition to units in mountainous and difficult terrain.